Canadian Women’s Hockey League adding expansion team in China

 The plan has come together in just a few months.
 KRS, who last year debuted a men’s expansion team of the same name in Russia’s Kontinental Hockey League (KHL), approached the CWHL about launching a women’s team.
 The Red Star will play a 30-game schedule against the league’s other teams from Toronto, Brampton, Calgary, Montreal and Boston.

-“This partnership helps us continue our mission, which has always been to grow the game for women and make sure women have career opportunities,” said CWHL commissioner Brenda Andress during an interview at the CWHL’s Toronto offices.
+“This partnership helps us continue our mission, which has always been to grow the game for women and make sure women have career opportunities,” said CWHL commissioner Brenda Andress during an interview at the CWHL’s Toronto offices in the days before the announcement.
 “What we stand for is young girls watching our players and wanting to grow up to be just like them.
 We have a chance to do the same in China and help them start growing their grassroots.
 Also, Canada has a large Asian population, so when the team plays here, we can engage a new fan base.”

 KRS has hired several well-connected North American experts to help with China’s various hockey initiatives.
 Digit Murphy, a well-known American who coached Brown University and the CWHL’s Boston Blades, has been named the head coach of the new women’s team.
-With Boston, she twice won the Clarkson Cup, the league trophy named after former governor-general of Canada Adrienne Clarkson.
+With Boston, she twice won the Clarkson Cup, the league trophy named after former governor-general of Canada, Adrienne Clarkson.

-The Red Star will be built mainly through the CWHL draft this August.
-It will likely include some women who already play for the Chinese national team or who may be eligible to play for the host nation at the 2022 Olympics.
+Red Star will be built mainly through the CWHL draft this August.
+It will likely include some women who already play for the Chinese national team or who may be eligible to play for the host country at the 2022 Olympics.
+The team can also sign free agents, and two high-profile ones were photographed in Red Star uniforms Monday: Finnish Olympic goalie Noora Raty and U.S. Olympian Kelli Stack, recently left off Team USA’s centralization camp for the 2018 Olympics.

 “Playing with higher-quality players is obviously one of the best ways to quickly help improve your level of play,” Andress said.
 “We’ve had a couple of players from Japan come to play in our league and they improved dramatically and that has really paid off for Team Japan.
 We can help increase the talent pool across the world and the level of national teams.”

 The CWHL was founded in 2007 and has become home to many Canadian and U.S. Olympians after they graduate from their university teams.
-It does not pay its players but it does cover most equipment and travel costs.
+It does not pay its players, but it does cover most equipment and travel costs.
 When they declare for the draft, all eligible players – who must be at least 20 years old – indicate one to three CWHL markets in which they’re willing to play.

 “It would be an amazing opportunity for players from North America or Europe, as they are going to be treated very well by the CWHL team in China,” said Scotty MacPherson, a Toronto native and former NCAA hockey coach who had a hand in founding the KHL and now works as vice-president and international development director for the Kunlun Red Star management group.
 “We plan to help the women find jobs there.
 It’s the People’s Republic of China, and its President supports the project.
 We know there are businesses who want to create opportunities for these women.”